Philip of Antioch

-Philip of Antioch (Ֆիլիպ, Philippe; died 1225), also called Philip of Tripoli, was a member of the House of Poitiers who ruled as king of the Armenian Kingdom of Cilicia from 1222 to 1224 as the first husband of Queen Isabella.
+Philip of Antioch (Ֆիլիպ, Philippe; died 1225), also called Philip of Tripoli, was king of the Armenian Kingdom of Cilicia from 1222 to 1225 as the first husband and co-ruler of Queen Isabella.
+He was a member of the House of Poitiers.

 Marriage negotiations

 A member of the House of Poitiers, Philip was one of the younger sons of Bohemond IV, a Norman who ruled the Principality of Antioch and the County of Tripoli, and his first wife, Plaisance of Gibelet from the Embriaco family.

 Raymond-Roupen, Philip's first cousin who had waged the War of the Antiochene Succession with Philip's father for many years, also claimed the throne of Cilicia as the former heir designate of King Leo I. Upon his defeat and imprisonment by Constantine of Baberon, regent on behalf of Leo's daughter Isabella, the Armenians wanted to renew their alliance with Antioch.
 They requested that Bohemond IV send a husband to their young queen, and Bohemond offered Philip.
 Since Philip was Bohemond's fourth son, who could not be expected to inherit Antioch, the Armenians accepted.
 They made the union conditional upon Philip joining the Armenian Apostolic Church, to which Bohemond agreed.